Herbert Hoover

-Early life
+Early life and education

 Herbert Clark Hoover was born on August 10, 1874, in West Branch, Iowa.
 His father, Jesse Hoover, was a blacksmith and farm implement store owner of German, Swiss, and English ancestry.
 Hoover's mother, Hulda Randall Minthorn, was raised in Norwich, Ontario, Canada, before moving to Iowa in 1859.
 Like most other citizens of West Branch, Jesse and Hulda were Quakers.
 Around age two "Bertie", as he was called during that time, contracted a serious bout of croup, and was momentarily thought to have died until resuscitated by his uncle, John Minthorn.
 As a young child he was often referred to by his father as "my little stick in the mud" when he repeatedly got trapped in the mud crossing the unpaved street.
 Herbert's family figured prominently in the town's public prayer life, due almost entirely to mother Hulda's role in the church.
 As a child, Hoover consistently attended schools, but he did little reading on his own aside from the Bible.
 Hoover's father, noted by the local paper for his "pleasant, sunshiny disposition", died in 1880 at the age of 34 of a sudden heart attack.
 Hoover's mother died in 1884 of typhoid, leaving Hoover, his older brother, Theodore, and his younger sister, May, as orphans.
 Hoover lived the next 18 months with his uncle Allen Hoover at a nearby farm.